Wútún Sì information

 The Upper Monastery includes a massive modern chörten as well as the old dukhang (assembly hall) and the new chapel dedicated to Maitreya (Shampa in Amdo dialect).
 The interior murals here (painted by local artists) are superb.

 To get here, take a minibus (¥2 per seat) from the intersection just uphill from Tóngrén bus station ticket office.
-The walk back from here is pleasant.
+The 6.5km walk back takes around an hour, or hail a minibus on its way back to town.